beyarkay/masters-thesis/src/05_results.md

 The confusion matrix for the FFNNs trained on 51 classes shows a strong principle diagonal.
-It also shows mispredictions where class 50 was classified as one of the other classes $0, \ldots, 49$ as represented by the row at the bottom of the confusion matrix.
-There are also a number of mispredictions where on of thee classes $0, \ldots, 49$ were classified as class 50, represented by the column at the right of the confusion matrix.
+It also shows mispredictions where class 50 was classified as one of the other classes $0, 1, \ldots, 49$ as represented by the row at the bottom of the confusion matrix.
+There are also a number of mispredictions where on of the classes $0, 1, \ldots, 49$ were classified as class 50, represented by the column at the right of the confusion matrix.
 There are relatively few mispredictions where one gesture class was mispredict as another gesture class.

 The precision-recall plot for these FFNNs shows that all FFNNs have a large